drum445/objectify/README.md

 Checks for required fields (non nillable) ```Result set is missing required field: foo```
 Checks for correct data type: ```Invalid data type for field: foo```

+## Known Issues
+Wouldn't say it's an issue but when a class includes Objectify::Mappable, if said class also has an initialize method which requires 2 params it will cause a compilation issue.
+This is due to the following: https://github.com/crystal-lang/crystal/issues/6405
+To get round this simply use type restriction on the first param

 ## Contributors